Areas of Practice

 - Author, The Rise and Fall of the Antitrust Exemption for the Business of Insurance, John Stauffer Memorial published by the University of the Pacific McGeorge School of Law, June 1989

-- Chapter on Pretrial Conferences, Nevada Civil Practice Manual
+- Author, Chapter on Pretrial Conferences, Nevada Civil Practice Manual

 Awards and Recognition

 - Top Verdicts & Settlements of the West “Top 25 Verdicts 2021” – #1 largest in Nevada, #1 largest in Contracts in 13-state West region, and #9 largest in all areas of law in 13-state West region, ALM/American Lawyer Media’s VerdictSearch (Fremont Emergency Services (Mandavia), et al. vs. UnitedHealth Group, Inc. et al., Dec.
 7, 2021)